Tejender1521/IT-Workshop-Short-Project/README.md

 # DBMS-Lab-Short-Project
 This is a short team project developed under End-Semester Examination in DBMS Lab workshop.
 ## Team Members are:-
-Tejender Upadhyay
-Gourav Yadav
-Vidhusee Jain
+Tejender Upadhyay, Gourav Yadav, Vidhusee Jain